 I’ve been as excited about Apple Pay as the next guy.
 I’m also keenly aware that it doesn’t work everywhere.
+I just hope that the credits can be converted so that I can use it on 666 casino to play casino games.
 And when you live in a small city like Grand Junction, CO, your options are especially limited.

 That’s why I was so excited last night, when, on a whim, I tried to use Apple Pay at the Rite Aid down the street and it worked!
 I honestly didn’t know whether the scanner would even activate, but it did.
 And then it showed my payment was approved.
 It was my second purchase with the brand new payment system and I was thrilled.

 Today, Allison asked me to pick up a few things on my way home from the office, and I’m a major nerd, so naturally I was all too happy to oblige.
 I was equally disappointed, then, when my transaction was declined with a message on the terminal informing me that Apple Pay was not supported.
 The terminal mentioned Apple Pay by name.
 So the system is smart enough to know about Apple Pay and to decide not to take it.